A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 \subsection{Introduction}

-The approximation of intractable integrals has long been for long a fundamental problem in mathematical sciences, leading to extensive research and the development of various methods \cite{Robert04,liu2001monte,krylov2006approximate}.
+The approximation of intractable integrals has long been a fundamental problem in mathematical sciences, leading to extensive research and the development of various methods \cite{Robert04,liu2001monte,krylov2006approximate}.
 Classical approaches include Newton-Cotes formulas, such as the trapezoidal and Simpson’s rules, which approximate the integrand using polynomial interpolation over equally spaced points \cite{DavisRabinowitz1984}.
-While these methods are easy to implement, they can have low accuracy for highly oscillatory functions due to the Runge’s phenomenon \cite{Demailly2006}.
-A more advanced approach relies on Gaussian quadrature, which optimizes deterministics integration points and weights to achieve higher accuracy with fewer function evaluations \cite{brass2011quadrature,elvira2020importance}.
+While these methods are easy to implement, they can have low accuracy for highly oscillatory functions due to Runge’s phenomenon \cite{Demailly2006}.
+A more advanced approach relies on Gaussian quadrature, which selects integration nodes and weights so that the rule is exact for polynomials up to the highest possible degree given a fixed number of function evaluations \cite{brass2011quadrature,elvira2020importance}.
 MATLAB’s integrator \cite{MATLAB_integral}, for example, extends this idea using the Gauss-Kronrod quadrature rule, which enhances accuracy by adding additional nodes to an existing Gaussian quadrature formula.
 For integrals over infinite domains or with singularities, adaptive quadrature methods dynamically refine the integration mesh based on local error estimates, improving efficiency and precision \cite{KahanerMolertNash1989}.